 Qualifications and Responsibilities

-FIRE’s Legal Clerks Clerks work with FIRE attorneys on several fronts: conducting legal research in emerging areas of law, developing arguments for active cases, preparing various litigation and advocacy documents for active cases, reviewing college and university policies and legislative proposals, and much more.
-Due to the need for substantive legal work, FIRE is looking for students attending law schools across the United States.
-Ideal candidates will be rising 2Ls and 3Ls with a passion for civil liberties and public interest litigation.
-All Clerks are expected to possess excellent research, writing, and organizational skills.
+To qualify for FIRE’s Legal Clerkship, candidates must be rising 2Ls and 3Ls with excellent academic credentials as well as a passion for civil liberties and public interest litigation.
+FIRE Legal Clerks are responsible for working with FIRE attorneys on several fronts: conducting legal research in emerging areas of law, developing arguments for active cases, preparing various litigation and advocacy documents for active cases, reviewing college and university policies and legislative proposals, and much more.
+FIRE accepts applications from candidates across the United States.

 – Jeff Murphy, Class of 2021